 BestColleges.com is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

 Does this mean you should avoid them?
 Not entirely.
 But it's important to know how they work, the right way to use them, and whether you might be a good candidate for one.
 That way, you can make an informed decision for yourself about whether or not you should get a student credit card.

-Before considering your own credit card, you should also consider becoming an "authorized user" on your parent's account.
-This allows you to build a credit history without the risks of starting your own account, while also benefiting from your parent's good credit — if they have it.
+Before acquiring your own credit card, you should also consider becoming an "authorized user" on a parent's or guardian's account.
+This allows you to build a credit history without the risks of starting your own account, while also benefiting from your parent's/guardian's good credit — if they have it.

 Pros of Getting a Student Credit Card

-There's a reason that credit cards are so popular.
+There's a reason credit cards are so popular.
 Below are some of their major advantages.

 It's true that many student credit cards offer you big rewards in the form of cash back from your purchases or free travel rewards.
 These perks can help you take trips and buy things you might not otherwise be able to afford.

 For example, a credit card that offers 2% cash back essentially gives you a coupon for 2% off everything you buy.